Lunin falls from Ukraine’s final list for the European Championship

 In addition to Lunin, they also fell off the definitive list Sirota Y Liedniev (Dynamo Kiev), Mijailichenko (Anderlecht) and Bondarenko (Mariupol).

-Neither will players like Ukraine be in the Euro Cup Andrievski, Chepeliev, Bouyalski, Konoplianka Y Kovalenko, all injured.
+Nor will players like Ukraine be with Ukraine in the Eurocup Andrievski, Chepeliev, Bouyalski, Konoplianka Y Kovalenko, all injured.
 Due to illness, he will not attend the competition Korniyenko.

 The list of 26 Ukrainian players for the European Championship is made up of: